panasheMuriro/Blog-concept/README.md

 page will only see a read-only blog

 # How it works
-The blogger opens  the app and type "/compose" at the end of the link <br>
-Compose a blog and publish it
+The blogger opens  the app and type "/compose" at the end of the link Compose a blog and publish it

 # Languages used